foambubble/foam/readme.md

 Like the soapy suds it's named after, **Foam** is mostly air.
 The current version of Foam was created with **zero lines of code**, built instead on the shoulders of giants.

-The core of **Foam** is an opinionated VS Code [workspace settings file](.vscode/settings.json) that glues together recommended Code Extensions, custom settings and key bindings, optimised for writing and navigating information.
+The core of **Foam** are VS Code workspace settings that glue together recommended Code Extensions, custom settings and key bindings, optimised for writing and navigating information.

 Foam helps you to: